approov/quickstart-tyk-api-gateway-token-check/README.md

 approov secret -get base64
 ```

 Next, update the API you want to protect with the Approov token check, by enabling the Tyk JWT check functionality on the API.
+Enabling the JWT check will disable your current API key check, therefore you may want to follow instead the [Approov Token Python Plugin Quickstart](/docs/APPROOV_TOKEN_PYTHON_PLUGIN_QUICKSTART.md), that checks the Approov token in the Tyk Middleware on a pre Hook, before user authentication or API Keys checks.

-Add the following fields to your API definition:
+Add the following fields to your API definition to enable the JWT check:

 ```json
 "auth": {